sanskrit/raw_etexts_english/blogs/manasataramgini/2010/01/2010-01-22_the-culmination-of-the-tantrika-education-of-an-atharvana.md

 mAdhavI vidyA to worship kubjikA there in:
 madhuman mUlaM madhumad agramAsAM madhuman madhyaM vIrudhAM babhUva |
-madhumat parNaM madhumat puShpamAsAm madhoH saMbhaktA amR^itaM ghR^itam annaM duhutAM kubjikAtmakaM ||
+madhumat parNaM madhumat puShpamAsAm madhoH saMbhaktA amR^itaM ghR^itam annaM duhutAM kubjikAtmakam ||

 Then he focuses on his breath and invokes viShNu there in and kubjikA emerging as the power of his mAyA:
 ajapA vaiShNavI mAyA japyena sAjitA parA |
 kubjikA brahmavidyA sA yA vedair upagIyate ||
-anAkhyeyam idaM guhyaM yogI-kesha-samaM nibhaM |
+anAkhyeyam idaM guhyaM yogI-kesha-samaM nibham |
-haMsasya gativistAraM bhukti-mukti-phala-pradaM ||
+haMsasya gativistAraM bhukti-mukti-phala-pradam ||

 Then he perceives his oneness with indra, viShNu, prajApati and the whole universe and utters: